BPA-Dallas Board Officers

 Andre Taylor has been with the Dallas Police Department for 23 years.
 He has been assigned to Northeast Patrol, Northeast Deployment, SWAT, Mounted Unit, Basic Academy, Open Records, and Chief’s Detail.
 He is currently assigned to SWAT.
 His goal for the success of the BPA is to advocate for police officers, assist with career education, development, training, and promtions.

-He holds a Bachelor of Science degree in Psychology and Communications from Prairie View A&M University and a Master of Science degree in Criminology and Criminal Justice from Texas Christian University.
+A native of Houston, Texas, he earned a Bachelor of Business Administration in Marketing from Howard Payne University and a Master of Science in Criminal Justice Leadership from Lamar University.

 Andre Taylor